SJ-tech13/ct-mill-rate/README.md

 <b>2019-Jul-25</b>

 First Code for Connecticut meetup event at Upward Hartford, project proposal phase.
-CT brigade established by Johnathan Payne with the support of Ellen Last from Tech Talent South.
+CT brigade established by Johnathan Payne and Jose Padilla with the support of Ellen Last from Tech Talent South.
 "Project Mill Rate" proposed by Welley Loc.
 Originally a personal project, but let's see where this goes with more manpower!

 **Purpose of project**